 Tenet is in theatres now.
-I know that everyone is tempted to go see it –I am tempted to go see it– but, as we all know, it’s not safe to go to the movies right now.
+I know that everyone is tempted to see it –I am tempted to see it– but, as we all know, it’s not safe to go to the movies right now.

-We can still get our dose of Christopher Nolan’s trademark brand of incredible practical action and obsession with time though.
-The man has made eleven films to date and most of them have one or the other or both.
+We can still get our dose of Christopher Nolan’s trademark brand of incredible practical action and obsession with time, though.
+The man has made eleven films to date, and most of them have one or the other or both.

 So to help get you through, here are my three favourite Christopher Nolan films, what I like about each of them, and how you can watch them in the comfort of your own home.

 This was the first time that I remember Christopher Nolan really flexed his give me a ton of money to make an original film muscle, maybe because it was the first time it was really available.
-Coming off The Dark Knight Warner Brothers had full confidence in him so they gave him $160 Million.
+Coming off The Dark Knight Warner Brothers had full confidence in him, so they gave him $160 Million.

-Excellent performances from the ensemble cast, mind-bending effects that still hold up, Inception is a fun film to revisit.
+With excellent performances from the ensemble cast, mind-bending effects that still hold up, Inception is a fun film to revisit.

 A seamless blend of three timelines that take place over three lengths of time, all of which converge at the end for a moment of emotional catharsis that legitimately made me tear up.

-I don’t know if this is his biggest cast but it feels like it due to the three timelines, and each of them is putting in excellent work.
+I don’t know if this is his biggest cast, but it feels like it is due to the three timelines, and each of them is putting in excellent work.
 In particular, Kenneth Branagh as the stoic naval officer, Tom Hardy in a career-best acting-through-mask performance, and Harry Styles proving that he has the chops to be a movie star, too.

 The Prestige (2006)

-The earliest film in this list and my favourite of Nolan’s films.
+The earliest film on this list and my favourite of Nolan’s films.
 All his hallmarks were in place already, men obsessed, shifting timelines, a meditation on performance and the commitment it takes to do so, but what The Prestige has above all else is that some of the rest of his films lack: an emotional core from start to finish.

-I love Christopher Nolan films but it’s not unfair to say that sometimes his films feel a little bit cold side.
+I love Christopher Nolan films, but it’s not unfair to say that sometimes his films feel a little bit cold side.
 It’s not entirely out of place, for example, for characters to sit around and talk about love as an abstract concept in Interstellar, but the characters in The Prestige have an emotional entanglement from the start.

-Sure, it’s a film about obsessed men destroying themselves trying to destroy each other, but that core of anger and jealousy born of broken trust and lost love, allows The Prestige to be compelling because of investment in the characters themselves rather than the world they live in or the heist they’re planning.
+Sure, it’s a film about obsessed men destroying themselves trying to destroy each other, but that core of anger and jealousy born of broken trust and lost love allows The Prestige to be compelling because of investment in the characters themselves rather than the world they live in or the heist they’re planning.